eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 That's it!
 In this post, you learned how to create and test a ESLint custom formatter.
 You also learned how to publish the formatter to npm and use it in a project.
-Now when you need to create formatter results not covered by ESLint's built-in formatter, you can create a custom formatter.
+Now when you need to format results in way not covered by ESLint's built-in formatters, you can create a custom formatter.

 For more information, refer to the [custom formatter docs](https://eslint.org/docs/latest/developer-guide/working-with-custom-formatters).